PollockCR/ecofriendlybali/_biz/eco-living-bali.md

 ---
 layout: biz
-title: Eco-Living Bali
+title: Eco Living Bali
 author: Catherine Pollock
 date: '2020-03-14 14:51:52'
-focus_keyword: Eco-Living Bali
+focus_keyword: Eco Living Bali
 description: >-
-  Eco-Living Bali is a sustainable shop that carries eco-friendly home, body, and lifestyle products.
+  Eco Living Bali is a sustainable shop that carries eco-friendly home, body, and lifestyle products.
 Products from Eco-Living Bali are safe to use and environmentally friendly.
 intro_paragraph: >-